migufernandez/teachme-app/docs/api-docs.md

       "email": "tripott@gmail.com",
       "phone": "8434569874"
     },
-    "sorthDesc": "Hi, my name is Trip Ottinger and I am a student of computer science at University of Georgia.
+    "shortDesc": "Hi, my name is Trip Ottinger and I am a student of computer science at University of Georgia.
 I have the passion and motivation to teach any high school student.
 My strongest skill is algebra but I can also teach calculus and arithmetic", "linkedIn": "https://www.linkedin.com/in/trip-ottinger-8b465a5/",
     "countryBirth": "united states",
     "currentLocation": {